 Over 40 million people around the world are living as refugees, and this number is ever-increasing, thanks to events like the Syrian conflict and Israel’s attacks on Gaza.
-Today, there’s more urgency than ever before to create comfortable, dignified temporary housing for displaced persons.
+It’s a mind-boggling figure.
+And it indicates that today, there’s more urgency than ever before to create comfortable, dignified temporary housing for displaced persons.

 Wars in Iraq, Syria, Afghanistan and beyond have meant that millions of human beings need to live in makeshift shelters and tents in foreign lands.
 These camps often lack sanitation, security and space; life here is often dirty and grim.
 Luckily, one Jordanian-Canadian architect, Abeer Seikaly, seems to have a solution: eco refugee shelters.

 Currently a resident of Amman, Jordan, where refugees are a common presence, Seikaly is fully aware of their plight.
 Moreover, she has drawn on her country’s nomadic heritage for inspiration.
 “The movement of people across the earth led to the discovery of new territories as well as the creation of new communities among strangers forming towns, cities, and nations,” she said in a statement.
 And the forced movement of people is no exception.

 The refugee towns that she proposes comprise structures created from a cleverly folded woven fabric that can expand to create private enclosures (rare in refugee tents), and perhaps most interestingly of all, these ingenious designs allow their dwellers to have their own personal supplies of water and electricity.